-- In late July, our class action lawsuit led to the suspension of mail ballot witness/notary requirements for the September and November elections.
-This case is still unfolding due to legal intervention by the RI Republican Party and the RNC.
+- Our class action lawsuit led to the suspension of mail ballot witness/notary requirements for the September and November elections.

 - On June 3, the DLT agreed to take interim action to address frozen unemployment insurance (UI) benefits in response to our class-action lawsuit challenging the agency's actions in summarily suspending the benefits for hundreds of people - without any notice or explanation.

 - An Executive Order from Governor Raimondo gave police the power to stop cars with ANY out-of-state license plates coming into Rhode Island.
-Police exercise of this power raises extraordinarily serious constitutional concerns, and the ACLU called on the Governor to amend or repeal the EO in question.
-However, because - during the stops - the police do not ask for ID, disavow any attempt at law enforcement, and take no action against drivers who refuse to provide info, the ACLU has not taken legal action.
-Our blog post providing more detail on our position, which was also published as an op-ed in the Providence Journal, can be found here.
+Police exercise of this power raised extraordinarily serious constitutional concerns, and the ACLU called on the Governor to amend or repeal the EO in question.
+Our blog post detailing on our position was also published as an op-ed in the Providence Journal.
+Related police stops have since ceased.

 - In response to concerns raised by the ACLU and other advocacy organizations, as well as attorneys specializing in special education law, Education Commissioner Infante-Green recently issued guidance to school districts ensuring that students with disabilities who have been disadvantaged by remote learning obtain necessary in-person instruction.

-- The ACLU of RI conducted a review of school district tech privacy policies in the state, finding that many districts allow for widespread snooping on both students and families.
+- The ACLU of RI conducted a review of school district tech privacy policies in the state.
 The review found that many school district policies on this issue allow for remote access to school-loaned computers’ microphones and cameras, and third-party programs used for remote learning that are installed on both loaned devices and personal computers allow school officials to view weeks of browsing activity.
-The ACLU urged school districts to amend their practices and strengthen privacy rights for students.
+The ACLU has urged school districts to amend their practices and strengthen privacy rights for students.